Articles

 When disaster strikes, you don’t want to make decisions in the heat of the moment — instead, think ahead.
 Wildfires move fast.
 A level 1 evacuation warning (“be ready”) can escalate to level 3 (“go now!”) in a matter of minutes — not nearly enough time to pack...

-Lessons learned from the Almeda Fire
+Lessons Learned from the Almeda Fire

 By Kelly Burns - City of Ashland's Emergency Management Coordinator, Ashland Emergency Preparedness Emergency Preparedness in a Wildfire-Prone Urban Setting The day of the Almeda Fire on September 8, 2020, Kelly Burns was the Battalion Chief of C-shift for Ashland...